marklogic/kafka-marklogic-connector/README.md

 - "marklogic-exception-message" : Information from MarkLogic when there is a write failure
 - "marklogic-original-topic" : The name of the topic that this record came from
 - "marklogic-target-uri" : For write failures, this contains the target URI for the document

+### Sink connector error handling

+The most common cause of errors in the MarkLogic Kafka sink connector is those occurring when a batch of documents is written to MarkLogic.
+The connector provides the following support for these errors:

+1. The error message and size of the failed batch is logged at the "ERROR" level.
+2. If the `ml.dmsdk.includeKafkaMetadata` option is set to "true", then each failed record in the batch will have its URI and associated Kafka metadata logged at the "ERROR" level.
+3. If Dead Letter Queue (DLQ) support has been configured as described above and DMSDK is used to write documents to MarkLogic, then each failed record in the batch will be sent to the user-defined DLQ topic.

+The connector also provides support for the rare instance where a Kafka sink record cannot be converted into a document to be written to MarkLogic.
+Such an error will be logged at the "ERROR" level, and if DLQ support is enabled by the user, the sink record will be sent to the DLQ topic.

+In addition, always check the MarkLogic server log files, particularly those associated with the MarkLogic app server that the connector connects to, for additional information about the error.

+Finally, it is possible for an unexpected error to occur within the connector.
+Contrary to a source connector, which is required to catch any error that occurs, an unexpected error in the sink connector will be thrown and eventually caught and logged by Kafka.
+However, nothing will be sent to the user-configured DLQ topic in this scenario as the error will not be associated with a particular sink record.
+Kafka and MarkLogic server logs should be examined to determine the cause of the error.